BVictorB/human-centered-design-2021/README.md

 ### Why?
 This product would be great for Eric, because of his disability he has problems with keyboard combinations.
 He can type very well and use his mouse without too much issues but using two buttons at the same time can be challenging sometimes.
 This is why copying and pasting can be difficult for Eric.
 With this concept he would not have to use two buttons at the same time.
 In fact, not any buttons since we are using speech (well... maybe one to enable the speech detection).

-## :boom: &nbsp; Challenges
-TODO: add things that will make this project challenging

 ## :fireworks: &nbsp; Concept